luchkovsky/Mule-graph-2-ProjectPlan/Cypher/METHODOLOGY.md

 ### **What Are Story Points?**

 Story points are a unit of measure used to estimate the relative effort required to complete a user story or task.
-In our migration project, story points represent the **complexity and effort** required to migrate individual Mule flows to Apache Camel.
+In our project, story points represent the **complexity and effort** required to migrate individual Mule flow to another technology.

 ### **Our Story Points Calculation Formula**